Are you ready to earn your online nursing degree?

 Certified EKG Technician (CET)

-EKG technicians work under the direction of physicians to monitor a patient's heart.
-Employers need EKG techs at hospitals, physician offices, outpatient care centers, and medical and diagnostic laboratories, according to the U.S. Bureau of Labor Statistics (BLS).
+EKG technicians (also referred to as ECG or cardiographic technicians) work under the direction of physicians to monitor a patient’s heart.
+Employers need EKG techs at hospitals, physician offices, outpatient care centers, and medical and diagnostic laboratories, according to the Bureau of Labor Statistics (BLS).
 Using an EKG machine, technicians help detect abnormal heart rhythms and inflammation.
+They also use the same equipment to verify a normal heart rhythm.

 EKG training programs teach students how to conduct an electrocardiogram by connecting electrodes and wires to a patient's arms, legs, and chest.
 EKG techs also learn to do clerical work, such as scheduling appointments, delivering physician orders to pharmacies, and keeping track of office supplies.
 More experienced EKG technicians can also insert catheters into blood vessels to monitor the heart.